Tipoca/repr/README.md

 **TODO**

-- Can `ignore` be represented by Map?
-- Can flags, infos and assertions be represented by Map?
+- `ignore`, or lookahead/behind
-- Derivatives and lookaheads
+- Derivatives

 **`Map`**

-- Capturing/grouping
+- The functional equivalent to grouping and capturing.

 **`Zero`**